Occupational Health & Safety

 - compliance audits, reviewing and drafting of health and safety documentation

-- assisting clients to perform risk assessments and advising on accident prevention methods
+- risk assessments and advising on accident prevention methods

 - advising clients when prosecuting authorities, such as the police or HSE, are investigating an accident

 - advising on new developments/issues in the health and safety arena and training clients on their health and safety obligations